 Osi Sobeck was the warden of the Citadel, an infamous prison captured by the Separatists which was designed to hold rogue Jedi.

 - Bad Boss: He's been known to shoot Separatist droids just for mentioning the word "escape".
+Not even Commando Droids are safe from him!

 - Canon Immigrant: Not Sobeck himself, but rather his species, the Phindians, originated in the old Expanded Universe.